 2. Chat History Reference

-For example: if you spent three weeks discussing a business idea in various chats, ChatGPT can draw on that context when you ask a related question in a new session — without you needing to re-explain the background.
+When enabled, ChatGPT can reference insights and context from your past conversations — even if that information was never explicitly saved as a memory.
+For example: if you spent three weeks discussing a business idea in various chats, ChatGPT can draw on that context in a new session without you re-explaining the background.

 Chat history reference is separate from saved memories.
 You can turn off one without turning off the other in Settings.

-Memory Sources — The New Feature (May 2026)
+Memory Sources — The New ChatGPT Memory Feature (May 2026)

 This is the biggest memory update of 2026, launched May 5 alongside GPT-5.5 Instant.

 What Memory Sources does: When ChatGPT personalizes a response, it now shows you exactly what context it used — which saved memory, which past chat, or which connected file influenced the answer.
+You’ll see a “sources” button at the bottom of personalized responses.
+Tap it, and you can see what ChatGPT referenced.
+If something is outdated or wrong, you can delete or correct it immediately from that same panel.

-- ChatGPT has been quietly storing things about you for months.
-Memory Sources finally makes that visible.
+- ChatGPT has been quietly storing things about you for months — Memory Sources finally makes that visible

-- Incorrect memories influence every future response until deleted.
-Now you can catch them immediately instead of wondering why ChatGPT keeps getting something wrong.
+- Incorrect memories influence every future response until deleted — now you can catch them immediately instead of wondering why ChatGPT keeps getting something wrong

-- If you share a chat with someone, they cannot see your memory sources — that data stays private to you.
+- If you share a chat with someone, they cannot see your memory sources — that data stays private to you

 | Feature | Free | Go (₹399/mo) | Plus ($20/mo) | Pro ($200/mo) |